Hue Food Tour: The cuisine of the ancient imperial capital

 THE DELICACIES OF AN ANCIENT IMPERIAL CAPITAL

-At approximately 8:00, our tour guide will arrive at your hotel in Hue and escort you on the tour.
-The mode of transportation will be decided based on your preferences, whether by foot, bicycle, or motorbike.
+At approximately 6 p.m., our tour guide will arrive at your hotel in Hue and escort you on the tour.

 Banh beo Hue is made from rice flour as the main ingredient, so it has a pure white color and a beautifully round shape.
 In the center is a filling of red or golden shrimp together with an eye-catching layer of scallion oil.
 It is served with a sweet and spicy dipping sauce, which makes the flavor of the cake even more appealing.